1952 VW Beetle Sunroof Sedan For Sale

 Look at the paint finish down low here on the front apron.

-So often painters miss this spot or the finish work is lacking because
+So often painters miss this spot or the finish work is lacking because it is a spot that

 "nobody will ever see"...well guess again...people do look down here and